zCoder0/Projects/MachineLearningProjects/Sentiment_Analysis_Tamil_Movies/README.md

 ```
 2.Run the Script

--python main.py
+- python main.py
--Output: Sentiment scores and labels in finebert_score and finebert_sentiment columns.
+- Output: Sentiment scores and labels in finebert_score and finebert_sentiment columns.

 SentimentAnalysisTamilMovies/